Updated March 23rd, 2021

 How do I enroll?

-In order to receive service through HCS EdConnect, families must opt in by responding to a survey from HCS or when contacted directly by their child’s school.
+In order to receive service through HCS EdConnect, families simply need to contact their child’s school.

-In order to schedule installation, please wait 24 hours after responding to a phone or email survey or 3 days after responding to a paper survey before calling the EPB Call Center at (423) 648-1372.
+In order to schedule installation, please wait 24 hours after opting in before calling the EPB Call Center at (423) 648-1372.
 (This is to allow for enough to time to update your eligibility status with EPB.)

-What if I did not receive an email or text message from HCS in August?
+What if I did not receive an opt-in email or text message from HCS?

 If possible, make sure your contact information is up-to-date in PowerSchool or please contact your child’s school.
 Your child’s school staff will be able to help you update your information if you are having trouble accessing PowerSchool.